Enquiry Services Management Policy

 - To provide a range of enquiry services and channels to meet your needs

-- Through our interactions, help to build your capacity to research independently
+- To help to build your capacity to research independently

 - To provide services to the public as cost-effectively as possible.